sparkflows/sparkflows-docs/docs/azure/admin-guide/deploy-azure.rst

 ++++
 By default Sparkflows job can be submitted on the local machine itself.

-It can be configured to submit the jobs to AWS EMR cluster for scalability.
+It can be configured to submit the jobs to Databricks cluster for scalability.

-For more information, `click here. <https://docs.sparkflows.io/en/latest/aws/admin-guide/emr-livy/index.html>`_
+For more information, `click here. <https://docs.sparkflows.io/en/latest/databricks/admin-guide/databricks-connections.html>`_